Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 Then click the checkbox to stop search engines from showing your post or page in search results.

-Publish your changes, and SeedProd will hide your content for that specific post or page from Google.
+Publish your changes, and the plugin will hide your content for that specific post or page from Google.

-Method 2: How to Hide Your Site From Search Engines Using robots.txt File
+Method 3: Hide Your Site From Search Engines Using robots.txt File

 Alternatively, you can hide your website from search engines by editing your site’s robots.txt file.
 This might be a little tricky for beginners, so only use this method if you’re sure you know what you’re doing.